Meet bundll, the new Buy Now Pay Later service promising no fees and access to stores everywhere

 “We always say it takes whatever’s in your head or pocket to sign up,” Kelly said.

 Curious about what other Buy Now, Pay Later options are out there in the market?
-Head over to our fintech hub for the latest news on digital payment options.
+Head over to our fintech hub for the latest news on digital payment options, or check out some of the best on the market with the Mozo Experts Choice BNPL Awards.